PostgREST/postgrest/tutorials/tut0.rst

 Step 2.
 Install PostgreSQL
 --------------------------

-You'll need a modern copy of the database running on your system, either natively or in a Docker instance.
-We require PostgreSQL 9.3 or greater, but recommend at least 9.5 for row-level security features that we'll use in future tutorials.

-If you're already familiar with using PostgreSQL and have it installed on your system you can use the existing installation.
+If you're already familiar with using PostgreSQL and have it installed on your system you can use the existing installation(see :ref:`pg-dependency` for minimum requirements).
 For this tutorial we'll describe how to use the database in Docker because database configuration is otherwise too complicated for a simple tutorial.

 If Docker is not installed, you can get it `here <https://www.docker.com/community-edition#download>`_.
 Next, let's pull and start the database image: